ggilliom/AKPsi-Pi-Chi/README.md

-# AKPsi-Pi-Chi
+# akpsi-pi-chi
-Programming and other CS-based resources used by the Pi Chi Chapter of Alpha Kappa Psi Pre-Professional Business Fraternity
+Programming and other CS-based resources used by the Pi Chi Chapter of Alpha Kappa Psi Pre-Professional Business Fraternity.

 ## brb
 Files for the maintenance of chapter resources.